Updated: Sep 8, 2021

 When his wife returned from getting Christmas supplies, she found John doubled over in pain and immediately called for an ambulance.
 Upon reaching the hospital, John was diagnosed with a life-threatening reaction to an infection called sepsis.
 After a month of recovery and care, his doctor delivered the news that for him to live, they would need to amputate one hand partially, one hand from just below his wrist and both his legs completely.

 Since his amputation and feeling lucky to be alive, John has had a very positive and inspirational outlook on life.
 He has focused on finding innovative tools and prosthetic options, within the NHS and elsewhere, that might assist him in his daily routines.
 John was keen to find tools that would allow him to reintegrate with society and continue doing all the activities he previously enjoyed.
-And with Mitt, he found an answer!
-John describes his experience with Mitt as being ‘fantastic.’
-His most proud achievement to date is that he has build a birdhouse - something which involved using the saw, pen and glue attachments, with his Mitt arm.
+And with Koalaa, he found an answer!
+John describes his experience with Koalaa prosthetics as being ‘fantastic.’
+His most proud achievement to date is that he has used his prosthetic to build a birdhouse, a process that involved a lot of different skills, including sawing!

-It’s been our pleasure meeting John and his feedback on the design of Mitt has been invaluable to us, helping us improve the comfort and feel of the arm socket.
+It’s been our pleasure meeting John and his feedback on the design of our prosthetics has been invaluable, helping us to improve the comfort and feel of the arm socket.

 John has found a new sense of joy, with his Koalaa sleeve enabling him to continue doing the things he loves, as well as trying things he’s never done before.

 In John’s words, ‘the process has been amazing – the things I’ve been able to do, from cooking to building a birdhouse – a variety of things, it’s given me the ability to do things I really enjoyed doing again.’